Low-alcohol beer: Low-point beer

 Low-point beer, which is often known in the United States as "three-two beer" or "3 point 2 brew", is beer that contains 3.2% alcohol by weight (equivalent to about 4% ABV).

 The term "low-point beer" is unique to the United States, where some states limit the sale of beer, but beers of this type are also available in countries (such as Sweden and Finland) that tax or otherwise regulate beer according to its alcohol content.

 In the United States, 3.2 beer was the highest alcohol content beer allowed to be produced legally for nine months in 1933.
 As part of his New Deal, President Franklin D. Roosevelt signed the Cullen–Harrison Act that repealed the Volstead Act on 22 March 1933.
 In December 1933, the Twenty-first Amendment to the United States Constitution was passed, eliminating a federal level prohibition on the production and sale of alcoholic beverages and returning to the states the power to regulate them within their borders.

 After the repeal of Prohibition, a number of state laws prohibiting the sale of intoxicating liquors remained in effect.
 As these were repealed, they were first replaced by laws limiting the maximum alcohol content allowed for sale to 3.2 ABW.
-As of 2019, the state of Minnesota permits general establishments such as supermarket chains and convenience stores to sell only low-point beer; in the 2010s, Colorado, Kansas, Oklahoma, and Utah revised state laws to end this practice.
-In the states that maintain such laws, all alcoholic beverages containing more than 3.2% alcohol by weight (ABW) must be sold from state-licensed liquor stores.
+As of 2026, Minnesota is the last state where 3.2 ABW beer is still necessary.
+Yet only general establishments such as supermarket chains and convenience stores are required to conform to this limit.
+These stores are facing shortages because 3.2 ABW only remained in production to meet the once-widespread legal limit.
+In the 2010s, Colorado, Kansas, Oklahoma, and Utah revised state laws to end this practice.

 Missouri also has a legal classification for low-point beer, which it calls "nonintoxicating beer".
 Unlike Minnesota and Utah, Missouri does not limit supermarket chains and convenience stores to selling only low-point beer.
 Instead, Missouri's alcohol laws permit grocery stores, drug stores, gas stations, and even "general merchandise stores" (a term that Missouri law does not define) to sell any alcoholic beverage; consequently, 3.2% beer is rarely sold in Missouri.